aditikilledar/StonksQuest/README.md

 # StonkQuest: All the trading thrills.
 None of the Bills.
+Hackathon project
 https://devpost.com/software/stonkquest

+Built in 24 hours on November 2nd-3rd, 2024 in HackNC 2024.

 Learn to trade by adapting to real-life scenarios without losing your life savings.